tabib-arham/Abanglish_compiler/README.md

-# Abanglish_compiler
-A lightweight compiler for the Abanglish language—an English-Bangla hybrid—built using Lex and Bison.
-This project demonstrates the use of lexical analysis and syntax parsing for a custom domain-specific language.
 # Abanglish Compiler

 A simple yet powerful compiler for the Abanglish language, built using *Lex* and *Bison*.
 This project is a demonstration of how a hybrid language (English + Bangla) can be parsed using classic compiler construction tools.